Clue Type

 Fodder

-This clue's fodder is 'moccasins'.
-We'll use these letters to construct our answer, as guided by the clue's indicator(s).
+This clue's fodder is 'dawn'.
+In one way or another, we'll use all of these letters to construct our answer, as guided by the clue's indicator(s).

 Full breakdown